dogweather/forkful/content/en/go/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project in Go involves setting up a workspace and initializing it with the necessary Go modules.
-Programmers do this to organize code, manage dependencies effectively, and facilitate build processes.
-It's foundational to creating scalable and maintainable software in Go.

 ## How to:
 First, ensure you have Go installed by running `go version` in your terminal.
 You should see the version of Go you've installed as output.
 Next, let's start a new project.
 Navigate to your workspace and run:

 ```shell